 Local Traditions & Colourful Parades

 The first two weeks in September are celebrated by Argentinians as the Fiesta del inmigrante is hosted in the city of Oberá.
-This festival takes traditionally in the Parque de las Naciones, where the different communities showcase their different customs though dance, food, clothing and related activities.
+This festival takes traditionally in the Parque de las Naciones, where the different communities showcase their different customs through dance, food, clothing and related activities.

 If you’re heading on an Argentina holiday in November, then why not check out the Buenos Aires Gay Parade which takes place every year on the first Saturday in November.
 This festival celebrates the first gay group in Argentina in 1969.
 Here you can soak up the party atmosphere and enjoy a colourful parade that begins at Plaza de Mayo and ends at Avenida de Mayo.